diogotozzi/bank-balance-noverde/README.md

 with transactions is run.
 The result of all transactions are shown at terminal as a CSV format.

+I decided to use the **Strategy Design Pattern** at the *Transfer Class*, so we can change the algorithn for transfers at runtime depending on the client's account type: normal, premium, black...

 #### Attention
 You must have Python 3 installed on your machine!